-We are currently contacting those in cohort 6, which is a large number of patients.
 We ask that you do not contact the surgery to book an appointment until you have received a message from us inviting you to do so.
 We are contacting patients in strict order and, if you have not heard from us already, you should be contacted soon.
 If you get in touch without having been contacted first we will not be able to offer you an appointment.

 Please use the service below if you need a note for your employer or the Department for Work and Pensions for Statutory Sick Pay (SSP).